 Sarracenia are among the easiest carnivorous plants to grow.
 If you have a location outside with full sun and have or can easily get water low in minerals there is no excuse not to grow these spectacular plants.
 If you do not have a full sun location outside there are certain Sarracenia species that can be grown indoors under lights.

-Some species such as Sarracenia psittacina, S. rosea, and most S. minor types are best adapted to long growing seasons and mild winters as occur along the Gulf Coast.
+Some species such as Sarracenia psittacina, S. rosea, and most S. minor types are best adapted to long growing seasons and mild winters as occur along the Gulf Coast between Texas and the Florida panhandle.
 S. psittacina in particular is freeze sensitive.
-The other Sarracenia species are all fully hardy to USDA zone 7 although Sarracenia leucophylla may need protection from early and late freezes depending on the exact clone.
+The Sarracenia rosea and S. minor are all fully hardy to USDA zone 8.
+The other Sarracenia species are fully hardy to USDA zone 7 although some Sarracenia leucophylla clones may need protection.
 It is the early and late freezes that can be deadly.
-The plants in pots will survive a week or two frozen solid if they are fully dormant and do not freeze-dry.
+The plants in pots will survive a weeks frozen solid if they are fully dormant and do not freeze-dry.

 In USDA zone 6 it is best to concentrate on plants from the Carolinas and highlands such as Sarracenia flava, S. oreophila, S. jonesii, S. purpurea, and hybrids containing S. purpura subsp. purpura.
 The plants can be grown in artificial bogs in the ground and heavily mulched during the winter (please see Growing Carnivores in Canada).
 If there is a surprise early or late freeze with the plants unmulched, put row cover over them.